*Updated 3-4-2025

-A seller credit and seller concessions is a sum of money the selling party in a real estate transaction agrees to pay toward the estimated buyer closing costs, prepaid items, or repairs on the closing statement of the sale.
-This agreement becomes part of the official purchase agreement or may be added via an addendum, a document that modifies the original contract.
+A seller credit and seller concessions is a sum of money the selling party in a real estate sales transaction agrees to pay toward the estimated buyer expenses, including attorney fees, inspection fees, or repairs, on the settlement statement of the sale.

 Seller Credit Meaning

-This interesting Reddit forum discussion about seller credits and to think of seller concessions as a flexible tool used in negotiations and a type of seller financing.
 The seller credit’s purpose might be to reduce the house buyer’s cash burden at the time of purchase, offset the costs of necessary repairs, or potentially even assist in lowering the home buyer’s mortgage interest rate.

 Sellers might consider offering credit to buyers and give seller concessions for several strategic reasons: